ejlilley/basis/README.md

 - `Isochrone.jl`
   - Implemention in Julia of the isochrone-adapted basis set using the 'discretized Stieltjes procedure'.
-The comments describe where to make change so as to adapt to a different zeroth-order.
+The comments describe where to make changes so as to adapt to a different zeroth-order.
   - Helper functions are provided that hook into JBF's mode-recovery code
   - A function is provided (`checkOrthogIso`) that checks (bi)orthogonality for the constructed basis set (integrating up an N*N table of potential/density functions)
+  - Note that the isochrone model is 'simple' enough that the corresponding weight function can be expressed analytically (see the function `ωl[l,s]` in `isochrone_expressions.m`); more general models may require the weight function to be computed numerically, which involves a Mellin transform of the zeroth order potential or density.
 - `isochrone_expressions.m`,
   - Mathematica code that generates symbolic expressions for the isochrone-adapted basis set using the 'modified Chebyshev